-By |Published On: December 9th, 2022|Categories: Larry Swedroe, Research Insights, Size Investing Research|
+By |Published On: December 9th, 2022|Categories: Research Insights, Larry Swedroe, Size Investing Research|

 The size effect was first documented by Rolf Banz in his 1981 paper “The Relationship Between Return and Market Value of Common Stocks,” which was published in the Journal of Financial Economics.
 After the 1992 publication of Eugene Fama and Kenneth French’s paper “The Cross-Section of Expected Stock Returns,” the size effect was incorporated into what became finance’s new workhorse asset-pricing model, the Fama-French three-factor model (adding value and size to the CAPM’s market beta).
 Unfortunately, the size premium basically disappeared in the United States after the publication of Banz’s work.